In order to qualify for the rebate you must:

 - Provide documentation showing proof of income eligibility

-- Submit your rebate application within six (6) months after the purchase or lease date
+- Mail your rebate application within six (6) months after the purchase or lease date to:

 What documentation is required?